BrentGrammer/PWA-app/NOTES/PushNotifications.md

 - The backend server sends a push notification to the Broser Vendor Push server using an endpoint assoc with the subscription
 - **Browser Vendor Push server then delivers the notification to the app via the service worker in a triggered `push` event**

-NOTE: You can display a notification whenever you want in your app and technically do not need to wait for a `push` event simply using the `Notification API` via your JavaScript code if you want.
-Service Workers are necessary when dealing with Push Notifications, however.
+**NOTE: You can display a notification whenever you want anywhere in your app and technically do not need to wait for a `push` event.**
+(You can simply using the `Notification API` via your JavaScript code if you want.
+Service Workers are necessary when dealing with Push Notifications, however.)

 ## Setting up Push Notifications